zshn25/zshn25.github.io/_posts/2022-10-31-How-Monocular-Depth-Estimation-works.markdown

   <sub><sup>*Depth as a function of disparity via triangulation[^3].
 By [fr:Utilisateur:COLETTE](https://commons.wikimedia.org/wiki/File:Triangulation.svg), [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0), via Wikimedia Commons*
   </sup></sub>
   {: refdef} -->
-2. Relative camera pose (Ego-motion) is known, which in this case of recitfied stereo is just a scalar, representing the horizontal shift of 5.4 cm in X-direction.
+2. Relative camera pose (Ego-motion) is known, which in this case of rectified stereo is just a scalar, representing the horizontal shift of 5.4 cm in X-direction.
   ![s]({{site.baseurl}}/images/3dreco/1_hug.png){: .shadow}
 3. Using the estimated disparity, a per-pixel flow in the left image's coordinates is calculated based on the known relative rigid camera pose.
   ![s]({{site.baseurl}}/images/3dreco/2.png){: .shadow}
 4. The right input image is warped using the flow, into the view of the left image.
   ![s]({{site.baseurl}}/images/3dreco/3.png){: .shadow}
 5. The warped right image onto the left's view needs to be consistent with the original left image if the estimated depth from the network is correct.
-A loss is thus calculated between the two and is propogated through the depth network, thereby, making it learn to predict monocular depth.
+A loss is thus calculated between the two and is propagated through the depth network, thereby, making it learn to predict monocular depth.
   ![s]({{site.baseurl}}/images/3dreco/4.png){: .shadow}

 ## The Monocular case